tensorflow/agents/PRINCIPLES.md

 people, particularly those related to sensitive characteristics such as race, ethnicity, gender, nationality, income, sexual orientation, ability, and political or religious belief.

+  #What is an example of a fair bias?

 ## Be built and tested for safety.